acquitelol/elle/README.md

 Let's go through an explanation for how this works:

 * L1: Declare the function signature.
-We declare an `i32 size` as a static positional argument, then the `...` denotes that the function is variaidic.
 * L2: Declare the `args` variable as a pointer to the start of the variadic arguments.
-This is denoted by `variadic name[size * #size(ty)]`.
-Ensure that whatever type you pass into `#size` is the type you're going to yield later.
+This is denoted by `variadic name[length]`.
 This call internally stack allocates memory of the size specified and then calls `vastart` on the returned pointer.
 * L3: Initialize the result at `0`.
-* L5: Declare a for loop with an unused iterator from 0 to the size - 1.
+* L5: Declare a for loop with an unused iterator from 0 to the length.
 This will allow you to loop through all of the arguments that will be provided by the user.
 This is necessary because you can yield arguments forever, however if you don't know how many there are then you will enter uninitialized memory.
-A method of passing the argument length will be shown later at the call site.
 * L6: Yield the next argument from the `args` pointer as an `i32` type, and add it to the result value
 * L9: Return the summed value.
 Right before this point, the `free` call that we deferred earlier would be called.